 This will undo any changes that may have been applied previously due to the stock adjustment.

-So that’s how you can perform Stock Adjustment through different means within TradeGecko.
+So, inventory management software is important and it is similar to procurement software although it doesn’t have as many features as the software.
+But that’s how you can perform Stock Adjustment through different means within TradeGecko.
 Having a core inventory management software integrate within your business processes is a vital decision that comes with many benefits and maintaining and keeping track of your stock in real-time is one of them.
 With TradeGecko Stock control features, managing and especially adjusting your stock level becomes too simple as you must have witnessed in this article.

 Just in case you do not have yet signed up for TradeGecko, you can start your free trial-period by clicking the banner below.